MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/Process-templates-Attract.md

 A **Process template** contains all the activities that should be included as part of a hiring process for a job.
-This topic describes the elements of a process template in Attract and provides a guide on creating a template.
+This topic describes the elements of a process template in Microsoft Dynamics 365 for Talent: Attract and provides a guide on creating a template.

 **Using templates**
 -------------------